-Should your employer refuse your request, they must provide a reasonable explanation as to why it isn’t possible.
+Should your employer refuse your request, they must consult with you about any refusal and provide a reasonable explanation as to why it isn’t possible.
 They can’t simply refuse a flexible working request because they don’t like the idea.

 Any refusal must be based on a business-related decision, such as concerns about work performance and quality, additional costs it may incur, effects on meeting customer demand or planned structural changes to the business.

 Your employer must be able to demonstrate that flexible working – including your working from home – will have a negative impact on business performance.